Buckwheat (Soba): The Gluten-Free Grain with a Serious Bite

 > 17.50Very HighStrong sensitisation; medical advice is recommended

-A positive IgE result does not automatically confirm allergy.
+It is important to remember that a positive IgE result does not automatically confirm allergy.
+Some individuals may show sensitisation without ever experiencing symptoms, while others with lower levels may still react clinically.
 Context matters, and results are most useful when considered alongside symptom history and dietary patterns.

 Practical Insight: Test results provide valuable data points, but they are one part of a broader picture.
 A healthcare professional can help contextualise your results and guide any necessary dietary adjustments.